captainys/TOWNSEMU/readme.md

 # Revisions
+### 2020/09/06
+- I lost track of what I added or improved.
+But, I can say I clear-confirmed Wing Commander 1 and Strike Commander  :-)

 ### 2020/07/11
 - YM2612 emulator for Tsugaru (Tsugaru-Ben) is becoming much better than earlier version.
 Super DAISENRYAKU intro music and Emerald Dragon BGM sound very similar to actual YM2612.
 - I lost track of what changes I made since 6/15.
 Please see git commit log!